Clifftech123/oop-in-typescript/README.md

 ## Inheritance:

  Inheritance is the process of deriving a new class from an existing class.
 The new class is called the derived class and the existing class is called the base class.
 The derived class inherits the properties and methods of the base class.
 The derived class can also add its own properties and methods.

- here is an example of inheritance in TypeScript:
+ Inheritance is another fundamental principle of object-oriented programming.
+It involves creating a hierarchy of classes, where subclasses inherit properties and methods from their parent classes.
+This can help to keep the code organized, reusable, and extensible.

+In TypeScript, inheritance can be achieved by using the extends keyword to create a subclass that inherits from a parent class.
+The subclass can then add its own properties and methods, or override the ones inherited from the parent class here is an example of inheritance in TypeScript:

 ```typescript